-Features: 8ft headroom, bunk beds, wet bath, electric roof, dining area that turns into a double bed, kitchen with three burner stove and double sink and refrigerator.
+Features: 8 feet of headroom, bunk beds, electric roof, dining area that turns into a double bed, three burner stove, double sink, and refrigerator.

 There couldn’t be a more fitting name for a company making A-Frame campers: Chalet!
 Even the name is cute.
 The XL-1920 is ideal for a family, as it features two bunk beds and a dining area that turns into a double bed.

 The higher ceiling in this A-frame camper allows taller people to stand up comfortably inside, while the electric roof makes setting up camp super easy and quick.
 The XL models come with a variety of options, including an external BBQ, an outside shower, a water heater, a solar panel, AC, and more.